FlyGuy352/CrossChainNFTPaymaster/README.md

 **X-Chain NFTPaymaster** bridges **Hedera** and **Ethereum** by allowing users to mint NFTs on Hedera and then perform **gasless transactions on Ethereum**.
 It demonstrates a practical cross-chain design where ownership on one network unlocks utility on another through **ECDSA-based signature verification**.
 The system leverages **Hedera's low-cost minting** and **Ethereum's Account Abstraction (ERC-4337)** to create a secure, user-friendly experience.
 A **Next.js frontend** handles minting, wallet connections, and cross-network interactions, while a **Hardhat backend** manages smart contract deployment and verification.
 Overall, the project showcases seamless interoperability between EVM-compatible chains through cryptographic proofs of ownership.

 This README does not provide a comprehensive overview of **ERC-4337**.
 The concept of Account Abstraction introduces a new **User Operation** flow and validation layer on top of traditional externally owned accounts (EOAs).
-For readers new to this standard or seeking a deeper understanding of its architecture, please visit the [official ERC-4337 documentation](https://docs.erc4337.io/index.html).<a href="http://example.com/" target="_blank">Hello, world!</a>
+For readers new to this standard or seeking a deeper understanding of its architecture, please visit the [official ERC-4337 documentation](https://docs.erc4337.io/index.html).

 ## 📜 Contracts Overview